teralove/no-directional-skills/README.md

 ## Avoid Mod Conflicts

+- When you run Skill-prediction and No-directional-skills together, your skills will not work!
+- Cooldowns will activate but your characters will not actually perform their skills!
-gkm and EventEmitters2 folders can be left in the "tera-proxy/node_modules" folder, but you'll need to swap out either skill-prediction or no-directional-skills to get either one to work properly.
+- gkm and EventEmitters2 folders can be left in the "tera-proxy/node_modules" folder, but you'll need to swap out either skill-prediction or no-directional-skills to get either one to work properly.